feynon/carlosbecker.com/content/post/2012-12-15-things-that-make-me-dislike-java.md

 I also know that is something that's comming with Java 8, but, most languages have this functionally for years, and Java 8 is not ready yet.
 It kinda sucks.

-Anyway, I'll really like to believe that someday I'll could use Java Methods as objects, like it should be in a pure OOP lang… (fingers crossed)
+Anyway, I'll really like to believe that someday I'll could use Java Methods as objects, like it should be in a pure OOP lang... (fingers crossed)

 ## metaprogramming